-- \checkmark The outcomes/targets agreed for the term ahead - ✓ SMART targets (Specific, Measurable, Achievable, Realistic and Time-bound) - \checkmark The support and interventions to be put in place
+- \checkmark The outcomes/targets agreed for the term ahead - ✓ SMART targets (Specific, Measurable, Achievable, Realistic and Time-bound) - The support and interventions to be put in place both at school and at home The expected impact on progress, development or behaviour

-- ✓ The expected impact on progress, development or behaviour - \checkmark A clear date for review
+\checkmark A clear date for review

 The plan will be recorded on the pupil's Individual Provision Map.
-A copy will be given to the parents to sign and return to school.
+Two copies will be given to the parents/carers, one of which needs to be signed and returned to school.

-Do

-- The class teacher remains responsible for working with the child on a daily basis, - and works closely with Teaching Assistants or specialist staff to plan and assess the impact of the interventions. - The Inclusion Team supports the class teacher in the further assessment of the child's particular strengths and weaknesses, in problem-solving and advising on the effective implementation of support.
+- Do - The class teacher remains responsible for working with the child on a daily basis, and works closely with Teaching Assistants or specialist staff to plan and assess the impact of the interventions. - The Inclusion Team supports the class teacher in the further assessment of the child's particular strengths and weaknesses, in problem-solving and advising on the effective implementation of support.